dereuromark/cakephp-tinyauth/docs/Authorization.md

-pivotTable|string|Name of the pivot table, for a multi-group setup. rolesTablePlugin|string|Name of the plugin for the roles table, if any. pivotTablePlugin|string|Name of the plugin for the pivot table, if any. multiRole|bool|True will enable multi-role/HABTM authorization (requires a valid join table) superAdminRole|int|Id of the super admin role.
+pivotTable|string|Name of the pivot table, for a multi-group setup. rolesTablePlugin|string|Name of the plugin for the roles table, if any. pivotTablePlugin|string|Name of the plugin for the pivot table, if any. multiRole|bool|True will enable multi-role/HABTM authorization (requires a valid join table). superAdminRole|int|Id of the super admin role.
 Users with this role will have access to ALL resources. superAdmin|int or string|Id/name of the super admin.
-Users with this id/name will have access to ALL resources.null/0/"0" take disable it superAdminColumn|string|Column of super admin in user table.default use idColumn option authorizeByPrefix|bool|If prefixed routes should be auto-handled by their matching role name. prefixes|array|A list of authorizeByPrefix handled prefixes. allowUser|bool|True will give authenticated users access to all resources except those using the `adminPrefix` adminPrefix|string|Name of the prefix used for admin pages.
+Users with this id/name will have access to ALL resources. null/0/'0' disable it. superAdminColumn|string|Column of super admin in user table.
+Default is idColumn option. authorizeByPrefix|bool/array|If prefixed routes should be auto-handled by their matching role name or a prefix=>role map. allowLoggedIn|bool|True will give authenticated users access to all resources except those using the `protectedPrefix`. protectedPrefix|string/array|Name of the prefix(es) used for admin pages.
 Defaults to admin. autoClearCache|bool|True will generate a new ACL cache file every time. aclFilePath|string|Full path to the auth_acl.ini.
 Can also be an array of multiple paths.
 Defaults to `ROOT .
 DS . 'config' .
 DS`. aclFile|string|Name of the INI file.
 Defaults to `auth_acl.ini`.